Last Updated on April 24, 2026 by George Pavlopoulos

 How to get to Donoussa

-Donoussa is part of the Lesser Cyclades, sometimes also called Small Cyclades.
-While it’s part of the Cyclades complex, the Lesser Cyclades is a (let’s call it) subcomplex, including also Schinoussa, Iraklia, and Koufonisia.
-That said, one can combine all these islands and spend some days at each one.
+Donoussa is part of the Lesser Cyclades, sometimes also called the Small Cyclades.
+While it’s part of the Cyclades complex, the Lesser Cyclades are a (let’s call it) subcomplex, including also Schinoussa, Iraklia, and Koufonisia.
+That said, one can visit all these islands and spend a few days at each.

 Several ferries reach Donoussa and the Lesser Cyclades, even though you should not expect daily service.
 Here’s how you can get to Donoussa.